 Structure and contents

-The Bachelor in Communication is a three-year course of theoretical studies combined with a series of practical tools for the understanding and management of communication and its political, economic and socio-cultural implications.
+The Bachelor in Communication is a three-year course of theoretical studies combined with a series of practical tools for the understanding and managing communication and its political, economic and socio-cultural implications.
 To obtain the diploma in Communication, students must earn 180 ECTS, choosing one of the three following specialisations:

 - Business, markets and society,

-The courses are taught is in Italian with a number of courses given in English, especially from the third year.
+The courses are taught in Italian, with several courses given in English, especially from the third year.

 Overall, the programme has a few unique features: